deLaatLab/peakHiC/README.md

 Please be aware that you need to update the paths in the R code above to point to files and folders on your local machine.

+To run peakHiC on a different dataset, adapt the config.yml file and supply the viewpoints of interest and then run the commands commented at the end of the config.yml file.

 ## Run the pipeline

+To run the pipeline, one could either inspect and run the full_run.sh or, alternatively, manually execute the steps as described below:

-Now navigate in a terminal to the peakHiC _RUN_ folder, so in this example **/home/geert/localdev/github/peakHiC/RUN/** and run the following commands:
+Navigate in a terminal to the peakHiC _RUN_ folder, so in this example **/home/geert/localdev/github/peakHiC/RUN/** and run the following commands:

 ```
 Rscript createPartitionV4CsByChr.R -chr chr1 -peakHiCObj /home/geert/localdev/github/peakHiC/DATA/example_data/hg38_4DN_Rao_GM12878_peakHiC_example_peakHiCObj.rds